Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

 The band structure of KV$_2$Se$_2$O has been investigated by angle-resolved photoemission spectroscopy (ARPES)~\cite{jiang2025metallic}.
 Yet, spin-resolved ARPES measurements are limited by magnetic domains and the inherently low efficiency of spin detection~\cite{zhang2022Angleresolved,liuSymmetry2026}.
-Until now, a smoking gun evidence of AM spin splitting on the microscopic scale is highly desired.
+Until now, microscopic evidence for AM-related spin splitting is still highly desirable.
 Complementary real-space techniques capable of visualizing momentum-dependent spin polarization at atomic resolution remain challenging.
 Moreover, altermagnetism inherently evades conventional magnetic probes: its compensated order yields no net magnetization, while standard spin-polarized tunneling methods via ferromagnetic tips can generate stray fields that locally perturb the delicate spin arrangement, potentially affecting the measurement~\cite{bodeSpin2003,wiesendangerSpinMappingNanoscale2009}.
 Therefore, a probe that minimizes such perturbations while maintaining the sensitivity to spin polarization is essential for reliably resolving the intrinsic spin structure.

 Topological Kondo insulators offer a promising solution to this challenge.
 In SmB$_6$, strong correlations drive band inversion and produce Dirac surface states with helical spin–momentum locking~\cite{Dzero2010Topo}.
-When fabricated as a nanowire scanning tunneling microscopy (STM) tip, SmB$_6$ acts as an intrinsic directional spin filter~\cite{aishwarya2022spin,banerjee_axionic_2025}: the tunneling current is spin-polarized and the spin orientation could be flipped by bias voltage, rather than by an external magnetic moment~\cite{wiesendangerSpinMappingNanoscale2009}.
+When fabricated as a nanowire scanning tunneling microscopy (STM) tip, SmB$_6$ acts as an intrinsic directional spin filter~\cite{aishwarya2022spin,banerjee_axionic_2025}: the tunneling current is spin-polarized and the spin orientation could be flipped by bias voltage, rather than by an external magnetic field~\cite{wiesendangerSpinMappingNanoscale2009}.
 In this work, we use SmB$_6$ nanowire–based STM probes to investigate the surface electronic structure of the AM material \KV.
-Using this topological tunneling geometry, we directly observe a clear band splitting on the \KV\ surface in both real space and momentum space, consistent with symmetry-protected AM spin polarization.
-The observed splitting is robust, demonstrating a powerful and minimally invasive route to accessing AM band structures.
+Using this topological tunneling geometry, we observe real-space Friedel oscillations and bias-dependent momentum-space QPI signatures that are consistent with symmetry-protected AM spin polarization.
+Together with W-tip controls experiments and theoretical simulations, these measurements provide microscopic evidence for spin-selective tunneling from the AM-derived electronic states.